 Rosie Weldon, one of the guests at the event, shared: ‘Autism is lonely.
 Being autistic is waking up to fight through another day, every day.
 It’s having a meltdown and picking yourself back up to face the world again.
 It’s being offered tissues by strangers as you try to drill through.
 The Autism Hero Awards showed me just how many people are in our corner.
 Fighting beside us, with us, for us.
 Fighting every day is hard.
 Knowing there are so many people in our corner, is overwhelmingly heart-warming.

 ‘To thank Anna Kennedy Online for everything they do, to be in their corner, as they are in ours, I would love to raise some donations for them.
-They are a small charity that depend on donations.
-Donate to Anna Kennedy Online any amount to say thank you to them and all those who are in our corner – the corner of autistic people and their families.
+They are a small charity that depends on donations.
+Donate to Anna Kennedy Online, any amount, to say thank you to them and all those who are in our corner – the corner of autistic people and their families.
 I would love to hit the target of £100.
 And to everyone who is fighting for us, with us, beside us, or if you are one of us: I know it’s hard.
 Let’s support each other and keep going.’